ibm-cloud-docs/cloud-pak-multicloud-management/ansible-getting-started.md

    oc login --token=EtZqGLpwxpL8b6CAjs9Bvx6kxe925a1HlB__AR3gIOs --server=https://c100-e.us-east.containers.cloud.ibm.com:32653
    ```
    You can find the `oc login` for your OpenShift cluster where IBM Cloud Pak for Multicloud Management is installed by using these steps:
    1. Browse and log in to IBM cloud, https://cloud.ibm.com/
    2. Navigate to **OpenShift**>**Clusters**
    3. Select your cluster where IBM Cloud Pak for Multicloud Management is installed.
    4. Log in to the OpenShift web console
    5. Click **IAM#<yourID>** menu, then select "Copy Login Command"
    6. Click Display Token link
    7. Copy the provided `oc login ...` CLI command to log in to OpenShift.

 2. Ensure that ansible is installed.
 Run the command:
     ```
     sudo yum install ansible
     ```
+    {: codeblock}

 3. On your Linux system, download the package for ansible-tower-openshift-setup